 Elizabeth Eckford, the Little Rock Nine, and Purpose

 In this lesson, students will learn about Elizabeth Eckford and the sense of purpose that drove the Little Rock Nine.
-They will explore how the perserverance of Elizabeth and the other minority students helped advance freedom and equality as well as learn how dedication to their own purposes also benefit society.
+They will explore how the perseverance of Eckford and the other minority students helped advance freedom and equality as well as learn how dedication to their own purposes also benefits society.

 A set of actions and habits necessary for the safe, effective, and mutually beneficial participation in a society.

 The principle of equal justice under law means that every individual is equal to every other person in regards to natural rights and treatment before the law.
 There are no individuals or groups who are born with the right to rule over others.